Victor-Guerrero-Devs/programming-books/responsive-web-design/04-fluid-layout.md

 - The chapter explains that fluid layouts, which were popular in the past, offer benefits that fixed-width designs don't.
 The chapter then explains how to use CSS Flexbox to create fluid layouts and outlines its benefits.
 - The chapter also covers how to convert fixed pixel layouts to proportional sizes and how to use responsive images and srcset for resolution switching and art direction.
 - The chapter concludes with a reminder that converting fixed designs into fluid relationships is a task that needs to be performed constantly when building responsive web designs.

+## From Fixed Pixels to Responsive Units

+- just use a max-width to set a limit to the container above 1020px vw
+- use percentage units for anything smaller